prantlf/v-cargs/README.md

 Options:
-  -o|--output <file>   write the JSON output to a file -i|--indent <count>  write the JSON output to a file -p|--pretty          prints the JSON output with line breaks and indented -V|--version         prints the version of the executable and exits -h|--help            prints the usage information and exits
+  -o|--output <file>   write the JSON output to a file -i|--indent <count>  write the JSON output to a file -p|--pretty          print the JSON output with line breaks and indented -V|--version         print the version of the executable and exit -h|--help            print the usage information and exit

 If no input file is specified, it will be read from standard input.